Privacy Notice - Alumni and Supporters

 If you are a member of our alumni and/or donor community and our records show that you reside in the United States of America (USA), your personal data may be shared with the North American Foundation for the University of Durham (Dunelm USA) who have an independent 501c3 status in the USA, for the purpose of alumni relations and fundraising.
 For students, prospective students/parents, alumni and donors who have interacted with DunelmUSA, a reciprocal data sharing agreement is in place whereby the University may receive personal data relating to you.

 The University is required to disclose some personal data of graduates to the Higher Education Statistics Agency (HESA) for the purpose of a survey of new graduates.

-The University may share personal data with third party organisations which carry out contracts on behalf of the University (such as a venue hosting a University event).
+DARO may share personal data with other third party organisations which carry out contracts on behalf of the University (such as a venue hosting a University event).
 The University will only share personal data that is relevant and proportionate.
 The University’s partners are subject to contractual agreements which help to ensure compliance with Data Protection legislation.
 This will happen in the following circumstances:

 - To send you a copy of our printed alumni magazine or other newsletters;

 - To send you direct mail relating to our fundraising appeals;

 - To maintain your contact details so that we can keep in touch by letter, email or telephone;